 Approximately 73,000 versions of the 1970 Dodge Challengers were produced.

-1972 brought a whole new look to the front end of the Dodge Challenger but convertibles were dropped as were the Hemi engines.
-The 340 engine was dropped to 240 bhp.
+1972 brought a whole new look to the front end of the Dodge Challenger, but convertibles were dropped as were the Hemi engines.
+The 340 engine was fell to 240 bhp.
 1972 production netted only about 28,000 cars.

 To compensate, Dodge introduced a new 360 V8 that had a 245hp.
 This move may have saved the declining sales of the Challenger as production was increased to approximately 32,600 cars.
 The Dodge Challenger entered its final year of production in 1974.
 Only 16,000 cars were produced with two different engine options.

 The New Dodge Challenger

 The remake is a high reproduction of the original model, down to the detailing, headlights, and shape, although the front bumper and fog lights were slightly redesigned.
 The standard engine for the 2008 Dodge Challenger was the 5.7L Hemi.

-The Dodge Challenger Concept Car was featured with the original classic color “Challenger orange” and a black interior.
+The Dodge Challenger Concept Car was featured with the original classic color Challenger orange and a black interior.
 It could go 0 to 60 in 4.5 seconds with the 6.1L Hemi engine.
 The top speed was rated at 174 miles per hour with a range of 300 miles.

 Insuring the Dodge Challenger

-Whether you have a rare Dodge Challenger original or a new Dodge Challenger classic, you will need to have some type of Dodge Challenger insurance on it.
-Every state has difference requirements for the legal minimum liability and or personal injury protection (PIP) requirements.
+Whether you have a rare Dodge Challenger original or a new Dodge Challenger classic, you will need to have some type of insurance on it.
+Every state has different requirements for the legal minimum liability and or personal injury protection (PIP) requirements.

-You will need to carry the legal minimum in order to drive your car.
+You will need to carry the legal minimum to drive your car.
 The price to insure a Dodge Challenger could range drastically depending on your needs.
 How much more additional optional coverage you want to select depends on some factors.

 Choosing the Right Insurance

 If your car is financed or leased, you will need to carry collision and comprehensive insurance as a requirement from your lender.
 If you own the car outright, it is up to you to insure your car for this type of coverage.

-Some car insurance companies offer insurance for specialty vehicles that are only intended for joyriding and are not driven for more than a certain amount of miles annually, such as 7,500 miles per year.
+Some car insurance companies offer insurance for specialty vehicles that are only intended for joyriding and are not driven by more than a certain amount of miles annually, such as 7,500 miles per year.

-If you own a rare classic Dodge Challenger you probably only drive your car for special occasions.
+If you own a rare classic Dodge Challenger, you probably only drive your car for special occasions.
 However, if you own a Dodge Challenger classic remake, you may be using it as your primary vehicle.

 Variations in Car Insurance

 Insurance coverage for a Dodge Challenger varies from state to state.
 Some states are historically more expensive than others based on a variety of statistics.
-Where you live and the general state income average can impact your base rate insurance.
+Where you live, and the state income average can impact your base rate insurance.